 For example,

-Let’s assume that your net MRR for January is $1000.
-In the month of February, there was $800 of new MRR addition, $400 added from existing subscription upgrades, and $100 of reactivation MRR.
+Let's assume that your net MRR for January is $1000.
+In February, you added $800 in new MRR, $400 from subscription upgrades, and $100 from reactivation MRR.
 However, there was $200 of customer churn.

 So your net MRR for February = (800+400+100)-200 = $1100